diningeachox/chronite_corp/docs/gameplay.md

 - Munitions
   Decreases HP.
 These are only sent by Hostile Planets to your planets, or by your planets to Hostile planets.

+- Scouts
+  These can only be sent to Unexplored Planets.
+They increase the planet's Scouting Progress stat.

 # Engines and Ships